Kotlin/kotlin-spec/docs/src/md/kotlin.core/expressions.md

 There are two forms of continue expressions:

-- A simple continue expression, specified using the `continue` keyword, which continue-jumps to the innermost loop statement in the current scope;
+- A simple continue expression, specified using the non-labeled `continue` keyword, which continue-jumps to the innermost [loop statement][Loop statements] in the current scope;
 - A labeled continue expression, denoted `continue@Loop`, where `Loop` is a label of a labeled loop statement `L`, which continue-jumps to the loop `L`.

-If a continue expression is used in the context of a lambda literal which refers to any loop scope outside this lambda literal, it is disallowed and should result in a compile-time error.
+A continue expression which refers to a loop scope outside one or more containing [function literals][Function literals] is called *non-local*.
+It is allowed only if every function literal whose boundary it crosses is [*inlined*][Inlining]; otherwise it is a compile-time error.

+> Note: non-local continue expressions are supported since Kotlin 2.2.

 #### Break expressions